6 Festive Fall Activities for Seniors

 Coloring is an activity that everyone can enjoy, from the very young to the very old, as a solo activity or with others.

-As an added bonus, psychologists say that coloring has stress-busting abilities similar to meditating.
+As a bonus, psychologists note that coloring has stress-busting abilities similar to those of meditation.

 There are hundreds of free, printable, fall-themed coloring pages available online.